Adolphe Thiers: Opposition (1840–1848)

 Once outside of the government, he devoted much of his time to writing Histoire du Consulat et de l'Empire, the first volume of which appeared in 1845.
 The book was a huge success, selling twenty thousand copies in a few weeks.
 The book was criticized by Chateaubriand, who called it "an odious advertisement for Bonaparte, edited in the style of a newspaper" It had the unplanned effect of raising even further the prestige of Napoleon's nephew and Thiers' future enemy, Louis-Napoleon.

 In December 1840, Thiers helped secure the election of Victor Hugo to the Académie Française, despite the opposition of the more conservative members.
 Hugo was accepted only on the fifth ballot, by a single vote.
 When elected, Hugo sent a copy of his new poem about Napoleon to Thiers, declaring to Thiers that Thiers was "a man I honor and love; your spirit is one of those that seduces my own.
 One feels that before you entered the world of great affairs, you traversed that of great ideas.
 With my full sympathy, high estime and vivid admiration."
 From 1840 through 1844, Thiers traveled around Europe, crisscrossing Holland, Germany, Switzerland and Spain and visiting he battlefields where Napoleon fought and meeting people who had witnessed them.
 In the meanwhile, his chief political rival, Guizot, the leader of the right wing in the Deputies, headed the government.
 He called new elections in July 1846, which Guizot's party narrowly won, with 266 seats of 449.
 However, in an ominous sign, ten of the twelve deputies from Paris opposed the government.
 As the King's unpopularity grew, he suffered also a personal tragedy with great political implications; his son, the heir to the throne, was killed in an accident.
 His grandson, the new heir, was only a child.

-Opposition to the King continued to grow; he was the target of two more unsuccessful assassination attempts in 1846.
+Opposition to the King continued to grow; he was the target of two more assassination attempts in 1846.
 In the spring of 1846, Louis-Napoleon, disguised as a stonemason, escaped from the prison at Ham and fled to England, where he waited for an opportunity to make a grand return to France.
 Thiers, the leader of the center-left deputies, began to take a more active part in the Chamber of Deputies.
 He told a colleague, "The King is easily frightened.
-He will only call on me when he is danger.
+He will only call on me when he is in danger.
 I will only take the ministry if I can be the master of it."
 A proposal to make a larger number of citizens eligible to vote was rejected by Guizot and his government: Guizot declared to the Chamber, "the day will not come for universal suffrage."